 Disbursements from the trust to third parties that result in the beneficiary receiving non-cash items (other than food or shelter), are in-kind income if the items would not be a partially or totally excluded non-liquid resource if retained into the month after the month of receipt (see SI 00815.550).

-For example, if a trust buys a car for the beneficiary and the beneficiary's spouse already has a car which is excluded for SSI, the second car is income in the month of receipt since it would not be an excluded resource in the following month
+For example, if a trust buys a car for the beneficiary and the beneficiary's spouse already has a car which is excluded for SSI, the second car is income in the month of receipt since it would not be an excluded resource in the following month.

 b.
 Disbursements Which Result in Receipt of In-kind Support and Maintenance

 Food or shelter received as a result of disbursements from a trust by the trustee to a third party is income in the form of in-kind support (ISM) and maintenance and is valued under the presumed maximum value (PMV) rule.
 (See SI 00835.300 for instructions pertaining to the PMV rule.
-See SI 01120.200F. for rules pertaining to a home.)
+See SI 01120.200F for rules pertaining to a home.)

 c.
 Disbursements Which Are Not Income

 Disbursements from the trust that are not cash to the individual or are third party payments that do not result in the receipt of support and maintenance are not income.
-Such disbursements may take the form of educational expenses, therapy, medical services not covered by Medicaid, phone bills, recreation, entertainment, etc (see SI 00815.400).
+Such disbursements may take the form of educational expenses, therapy, medical services not covered by Medicaid, phone bills, recreation, entertainment, etc., (see SI 00815.400).

 Disbursements made from the trust to a third party that result in the beneficiary receiving non-cash items (other than food or shelter) are not income if it would become a totally or partially excluded non-liquid resource if retained into the month after the month of receipt (see SI 00815.550).